osu-bsli/legacy-flight-computer/README.md

   - [x] python wrapper
   - [ ] creating packets -- deklin
     - [ ] adapt code from ground control
-- [ ] modify ground control software to work with new packet types -- toby
+- [ ] modify ground control software to work with new packet types (ground_control   legacy-packets branch)
+    - [x] update iliad_data_controller.py to store new data types -- toby
+    - [x] update packetlib.py with new packet types -- toby
+    - [ ] update packet_util.py to create new packets (need for testing, could use the C library instead)
+    - [ ] update simulator.py to test new format
 - [ ] figure out communication with sensers [before 2023-04-12]
   - [ ] i2c -- ayden
   - [ ] can -- peter